thetabbycat/TabbyNote/README.md

 ###  🏷 v1.0.1 : UI&UX improvements

 - More stable UI&UX with char limit and stripping new lines

+###  🏷 v1.0.2 : Little changes

+- New app icon
+- Added menubar icon: It's a cat
+- Note editing window is not a window anymore.
+It's a popover.
+- Right-click the menu with some actions

 ## Notes and Credits 🍍